best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 Additionally, they give us safety when refactoring or rearranging large parts of of code.
 Refactoring is an important part of managing the complexity of our analysis as it grows.

-Consider a piece of analysis that has an end to end test to, check that the overall system gives an expected outcome.
+Consider a piece of analysis that has an end to end test to check that the overall system gives an expected outcome.
-For example, it tests that output data are the right shape, in the right format and have specific properties (maybe a distribution).
+For example, it tests that output data are the right shape, in the right format and have specific properties (e.g. a specific distribution).
 There might also be a "regression" test that check that the exact values in the output remain the same.
-After any changes that are made to tidy up or refactor the code, the end to end tests can be run to assure us that no functionality has been inadvertently changed.
+After any changes that are made to tidy up or refactor the code, these end to end tests can be run to assure us that no functionality has been inadvertently changed.

 We can similarly consider a high level stage of an analysis pipeline.
 If we have a stage responsible for imputing missing values, we might create integration tests to check that all values are